 There have been calls for art galleries to limit crowds when the weather is humid.
 As wild as these suggestions may seem, they actually hold water.
 An influx of people can raise the humidity of an art gallery considerably, particularly on a rainy day.
 High humidity can harm artwork in more ways than one.

 Too much humidity makes hygroscopic materials swell.
-It can also cause fabrics to fade, encourage pests and cause mold and mildew growth, which can destroy collections.
+It can also cause fabrics to fade, encourage pests, and cause mold and mildew growth, which can destroy collections.
+If the pests become an extreme issue, contacting companies such as EconomyExterminators.com can help get rid of them so the artwork is protected and safe.
 Metal sculptures can rust or turn black or green.
-Wood can warp when there’s high moisture content in the air and even crack if exposed to high temperatures as well.
+Wood can warp when there’s the high moisture content in the air and even crack if exposed to high temperatures as well.
 This is why many who manage the galleries decide to use the best dehumidifiers, like the best ones here to maintain their works of art.

 Acids and other chemicals within pieces of art can break down due to excessive humidity.
 Therefore, humidity should be controlled by best dehumidifiers in the galleries.
 The emulsions on photos may adhere to sleeves and other photographs.
 A high level of moisture in the surrounding air has also been linked with crizzling, making cracks form on the surface of the glass and hazing the finish.